VaibhavKamat/Scrap-Google-Search-Images/README.md

 # Scrap-Google-Search-Images
 Scrap Google search images using Python3-Selenium and download to your system.
-You need to provide a search query and number of images to be downloaded (count) to the script.
+You need to provide a search query and number of images to be downloaded to the script.

 ## Dependencies
 1. **Install Selenium Python**